On Air Now

 “That inspired me to record it, making it easier for fans to enjoy my music.”

-The star driver says that his compositions are “born out of my passion for music and created as a way to disconnect from racing and relax in between races”.
+Leclerc says his compositions are born out of his passion for music, and “as a way to disconnect from racing and relax in between races”.

 As of August 2023, the Ferrari driver has released recordings of two of his compositions.